Shourov98/Socially/README.md

-# Project Name
+# Socially

-A **Next.js** application with authentication, database integration, and image upload capabilities.
+This is a social network site. **Next.js** application with authentication, database integration, and image upload capabilities.
 This project leverages modern technologies and frameworks to provide a seamless development experience.

 ## Features
 - **Authentication**: Powered by [Clerk](https://clerk.dev) for secure and easy user authentication.